NEWS AND UPDATES

-Thanks to your support, Optometry Giving Sight allocated a record $1.8 million to 46 eye and vision care projects* in 28 countries in 2013.
+Thanks to your support, Optometry Giving Sight allocated or disbursed $1.6 million to 46 eye and vision care projects* in 28 countries in 2013.

 Industry Leaders join hands with Optometry Giving Sight to help eliminate avoidable blindness and to improve access to sustainable eye care in Mexico.

 Optometry Giving Sight will seek support from the eye health profession and industry to help fund the development of an Optometry program at the University of Haiti (L’UEH).

 The first class of degree-qualified optometrists have graduated from Universidade Lúrio in Nampula this month, becoming the very first optometrists in Mozambique.

 Professor Brien Holden has been awarded the inaugural Optometry Giving Sight Humanitarian Award...